XgridInc/xc3/custom_dashboard/grafana_dashboards/grafana-dashboard.md

 - Top 5 most expensive services of the selected project.
 - Table showing all services of the selected project.

+## **Service Breakdown Dashboard**

+The service breakdown dashboard consists of the following panels:
+- Cost of the services, the usage volume and its unit of measurement of the selected project.

 ## **IAM Role Dashboard**

 The IAM Role Dashboard consists of the following panels: